will-carkner/will-carkner-com/src/content/blog/current.md

 Currently, I am working on three main things, and they are:

-- [BloodBox](https://bloodbox.info).
-A diagnostic tool for malaria.

 - College.
-Studying Engineering at Trinity College Dublin, 1st year.
+Studying Engineering at Trinity College Dublin, 2nd year.

-- Real Analysis.
-Self-teaching "Understanding Analysis" by Stephen Abott.

-I have found that by recording what I am working on, I am actually able to see what needs to be at the front of my mind versus on the back-burner.
+- RF Electronics.
+Self-teaching the AARL Handbook and building mini projects.

+- Rowing.
+Training a lot and racing on the TCD rowing team.

 ### 3 at a time